HectoFR/HectoFR/README.md

 - 🌱 My favorites languages are Javascript(+HTML/CSS ofc) and Python *(but yea it's slow)*

-- 🔭 I’m currently working on a private webapp for a Gym: training, music, statistics...

 - 📫 How to reach me: **HectoFR#9766** on Discord

 <br/>